 Course assessment is conducted using a combination of realistic workplace tasks, projects, knowledge tests, observations, logbooks, and feedback from supervisors (third-party reports).
 The course also includes extensive practical on-site work experience coordinated by New Era Institute.

-For course applicants from regional NSW, please note that our wall and floor tiling courses are delivered from our Burwood campus in Sydney and include an on-site work placement component.
+For course applicants from regional NSW, please note that our wall and floor tiling courses are delivered from our Burwood and Windsor campuses in New South Wales include an on-site work placement component.